2001 Monaco Grand Prix: Race

 Michael Schumacher increased his lead over Häkkinen by another six-tenths of a second on the fifth lap with the latter under pressure from Barrichello and Ralf Schumacher.
-Häkkinen then went slightly faster to lower the gap to 2.5 seconds and set a new fastest lap under 1 minute and 23 seconds to be 1.6 seconds adrift on the eighth lap, to which Michael Schumacher responded with his own fastest lap.
+Häkkinen then went slightly faster to lower the gap to 2.5 seconds and set a new fastest lap under 1:23 to be 1.6 seconds adrift on the eighth lap, to which Michael Schumacher responded with his own fastest lap after Schumacher had eased off to save fuel and preserve his tyres upon realising that he was not pulling away from Häkkinen.
 That lap, Verstappen overtook his teammate Bernoldi for 16th and the latter now had Coulthard behind him.
+Bernoldi was able to remain close behind teammate Verstappen until an issue forced him to change onto a conservative fuel map and lose a small amount of pace.
 On lap 10, Barrichello began to drop back with a cramp in his right foot, and was advised over the radio by Ferrari's technical director Ross Brawn to consume more water and move his toes, causing Barrichello to brake earlier than expected.
 Two laps later, Coulthard attempted an unsuccessful pass on Bernoldi at Tabac corner.
 Häkkinen's car began to pull to the right on lap 13, and Barrichello overtook him at the exit of the tunnel for second.
-He entered the pit lane for a 50-second pit stop on the 14th lap to have his car's suspension push rods checked by his mechanics.
+He entered the pit lane on lap 14 to have his car's suspension push rods checked by his mechanics and was stationary for 50 seconds.
 No damage was found.
-On the 14th lap, Panis retired with a steering problem, and Häkkinen did the same two laps later because his problem persisted.
+On the same lap, Panis retired with a steering problem, and Häkkinen did the same two laps later because his problem persisted.